Anaheim Automation, Inc.

 |MBC08081, MBC08161, MDM10001||MBC10641|

 |MBL500, MBL511, MBL513, MBL521||MBL536|

 IMPORTANT NOTES: The information provided herein was known to be accurate upon publication; however, specifications can change over time.
-Some of these differences are substantial.
+Most of the Current Model #s are functional repalcements only and the differences could be substantial.
 Therefore, a customer must verify all critical parameters of an application before selecting a replacement product.